rotki/rotki/docs/usage_guide.rst

 By choosing the "Accounting" settings button you can customize some application settings that pertain to accounting calculations.

-You should understand what each setting does, consult with a tax accountant for your jurisdcition and then set them appropriately.
+You should understand what each setting does, consult with a tax accountant for your jurisdiction and then set them appropriately.

 The default settings are at the moment set for the German tax jurisdiction.
 For example all profit/loss calculation is done for trades on a first-in/first-out basis and profits from selling crypto assets after 1 year are non taxable.
 These settings can be adjusted.